- Home

 If you're in a hurry to secure coverage, consider these practical tactics:

-- Select a policy with short accident waiting periods.
-Lemonade and ASPCA start accident coverage in just 1-2 days.
+- Select a policy with no or short accident waiting periods.
+Lemonade (most states), MetLife, and Embrace all start accident coverage by the day after enrollment.

 - Invest in wellness add-ons.
 Products like Pumpkin’s wellness plan have no waiting period, enabling immediate use.